Skoda Kamiq Review & Prices

 One of the first things you notice when you climb into Skoda’s smallest SUV is that you don’t climb into it at all.
 It’s barely any higher from the ground than Skoda’s Scala hatchback and the seat is relatively low to the floor on its lowest setting.
 So don’t shop for the Kamiq and expect to sit above other drivers, big SUV-style.

-Every Kamiq has a height-adjustable driver’s seat, and SE Drive cars and up have height adjustment for the front passenger’s seat as well.
-You get a wide range of adjustment, and the steering wheel moves in and out as well as up and down.
-Tall or short, you should be able to get comfortable in the Skoda.
+Every Kamiq has height-adjustable front seats so you can get comfortable, with a wide range of adjustment, and the steering wheel moves in and out as well as up and down.

 The cockpit layout is typical Skoda – expect sense and logic rather than lots of quirky features or eye-candy design.
 All the controls are sensibly positioned and easy to use.